NTU-ALComLab/TLCollapseVerify/README.md

 abc 07> tp -p
 bin/minisat+ pg.opb
 ```
-## Contact:
+## Contact
-Please let us know if you have any problem using the code.
+Please let us know if you have any problem using the code
 Nian-Ze Lee: d04943019@ntu.edu.tw, nianzelee@gmail.com